apache/beam/website/www/site/content/en/documentation/pipelines/test-your-pipeline.md

 func TestPipeline(t *testing.T) {
 	...
-	// The Go SDK doesn't use a TestPipeline concept, and recommends using the ptest
+	// The Go SDK doesn't use a TestPipeline concept,
+	// and recommends using the ptest harness
-	// harness to wrap pipeline construction.
+	// to wrap pipeline construction.
 	pr := ptest.BuildAndRun(t, func(s beam.Scope) {
 		...
 	})